bojand/fsto-2018-grpc/slides.md

 - As our systems grew and evolved, to overcome the challenges of scale we started breaking up the monolith into microservices
 - A single PHP application became a number of different services written in Pyton, Java, Node.js, Go and others.
-- How systems and different application communicate and talk to each other has drastically changed over the past two decades.
+- Our system's architecture has drastically changed over the past dozen decades.

 ---